Gulshan-gaur/ML_App/Wine_quality_tester/README.md

 ## ML-Model-Flask-Deployment
-This is a Wine Quality Checker to elaborate deployed on production using Flask API
+This is a Wine Quality Checker deployed on production using Flask API

 ### Prerequisites
 You must have installed joblib(for loading model), Flask (for API) installed.